jbahamon/CTM/README.md

 Thanks to:

+- My friends and family, for supporting me all this time.

 - [The Spriters Resource](http://www.spriters-resource.com) for the sprites.
 Rips by Tonberry2k, Nemu, Dazz and many others were incredibly useful.